adnantariq123/tutorials-react/README.md

        - import User from './user';

-- **react-redux example**, this was using TechSith tutorial, dependencies :
+- **react-redux example**, this was using TechSith tutorial, dependencies : he is using a store, and provider etc..
+IMPORTANT
     - App4Redux from './reduxStyle/App4Redux';
     - {Provider} from 'react-redux'
     - {createStore} from 'redux'